Ritalina/Ritalina/README.md

 ### ✨ Hello!✨ I’m $Rita-Lin 👋

 - 🔭 I’m currently working on implementation of DevOps culture
-- 🌱 I’m currently learning laC
+- 🌱 I’m currently learning IaC
 - 👯 I’m looking to collaborate on the adoption of the cloud
 - 💬 Ask me about CI/CD
 - 😄 Pronouns: She/Her